Rohit-B-Kadam/Angular-Notes/Angular.md

 # Angular

-Angular is a typescript based open-source front-end web application platform led by the Angular team at Google.Angular is technique not the langange.
+- Angular is a typescript based open-source front-end web application platform led by the Angular team at Google.Angular is technique not the langange.
+- Angular is a platform and framework for building client applications in HTML and TypeScript.
+Angular is itself written in TypeScript.
+It implements core and optional functionality as a set of TypeScript libraries that you import into your apps.

 ## Augular and AngularJS